 The bottom line

-There are dozens of PayPal alternatives available, and all of them have strengths and weaknesses when compared to PayPal.
-Making a final decision requires thorough research and an understanding of what you or your business wants from its PayPal alternative.
-We'd recommend starting with the list above when making a change.
+There are dozens of PayPal alternatives, and all of them have strengths and weaknesses when compared to PayPal.
+A final decision requires thorough research and an understanding of what you or your business wants from a PayPal alternative.
+We recommend starting with the list above when making a change.